lokeshkvn/GSoC-CPAchecker-Project/README.md

   - Divider between left and right half movable with the mouse.
   - Added a "full screen mode" button.

-● Automation Testing of Application using Jasmine and Protractor framework: Writing of automation tests functions for the web application in Jasmine framework and run the automation test.
+● Automated Testing of Application using Jasmine and Protractor framework: Writing of automation tests functions for the web application in Jasmine framework and run the automation test.
 There will be two types of testing:

-- **Milestone 4** => Unit Testing of Application using Jasmine/Karma framework.
+- **Milestone 4**: Unit Testing of Application using Jasmine/Karma framework.

-- **Milestone 5** => End to End Testing of application using Protractor Framework.
+- **Milestone 5**: End to End Testing of application using Protractor Framework.

 ## Timeline: